 Don't let the shape fool you.
 It weighs about 13 pounds.
 Hike Crew's portable shower runs on propane to heat water for showers.
 Just like your shower at home, you get to control the water temperature.
 It can reach up to 125 degrees!

-This is a great way to keep clean on backpacking, hunting, camping and fishing trips.
-Make sure to have a bucket of water and propane tank ready, and you're go to good.
-There are also three spray patterns, so not only can you control the water temperature, you can choose the water flow, too.
+This is a great way to keep clean on backpacking, hunting, camping, and fishing trips.
+Make sure to have a bucket of water and propane tank ready, and you're good to good.
+There are also three spray patterns, so you can control the water flow and temperature.

 - AC/DC and 12V adapters